leaysgur/webrtc-stun/README.md

   // if msg is valid STUN message if (res.loadBuffer(msg)) {
-    // if msg is BINDING_RESPONSE_SUCCESS and valid one if (
+    // if msg is BINDING_RESPONSE_SUCCESS and valid content if (
       res.isBindingResponseSuccess({
         transactionId: tid,